Explore health content from A to Z.

 Tailbone injuries are likely to cause pain, swelling, and bruising.
-Sitting or passing stool may be especially painful.
+Sitting or having a bowel movement may be especially painful.
 Still, most tailbone fractures are not medical emergencies.
-Go to your doctor for treatment.
+Go to your health care provider for treatment.
 Seek emergency care if you have extreme pain, tingling, or weakness in one or both legs.

 A doctor will examine your tailbone.
 This is done by gently inserting a gloved finger into your rectum.

 X-rays may be taken to check the extent of the injury.

 You may be given medication to ease discomfort.

 There is no way to hold a fractured tailbone in place.
 For that reason, treatment focuses on making you more comfortable while the injury heals.
 You may be told to ice your injury for a day or two to help relieve swelling and pain.
 During healing, a special pillow or cushion may be recommended to protect your tailbone while you sit.
 Surgery for a traumatic coccyx injury may be indicated if there is no response to the above treatments.